philgentric/klik/README.md

 ### On MacOS

-On MacOS, I recommend leveraging homebrew and sdkman, (these are safe mainstream tools used by many developers) as follows:
+On MacOS, use homebrew and sdkman, (these are safe mainstream tools used by many developers) as follows:

 Open a terminal and copy/paste the **command lines** below: